junxit/us-congress-code/title-10/chapter-9a/sec-240d.md

 - **(c)** *Monitoring Audits.—* The Inspector General shall monitor the conduct of all audits by independent external auditors under subsection (a).
 - **(d)** *Reports on Audits.—*
   - **(1)** *In general.—* The Inspector General shall require the independent external auditors conducting audits under subsection (a) to submit a report on their audits each year to—
-    - **(A)** the Under Secretary of Defense (Comptroller) as the Chief Financial Officer of the Department of Defense for the purposes of chapter 9 of title 31 and the Chief Management Officer of the Department of Defense;
+    - **(A)** the Under Secretary of Defense (Comptroller) as the Chief Financial Officer of the Department of Defense for the purposes of chapter 9 of title 31 and the Chief Management Officer of the Department of Defense; 11 See Transfer of Functions note below.
     - **(B)** the Controller of the Office of Federal Financial Management in the Office of Management and Budget;
     - **(C)** the head of each component audited; and
     - **(D)** the appropriate committees of Congress.